roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7200/interfaces.md

 ### LEDs

-The  RAK7200 LoRa® Tracker provides three LEDs for indicating the operating status, here are their functions:
+The  RAK7200 LPWAN Tracker provides three LEDs for indicating the operating status, here are their functions:

 <rk-img
   src="/assets/images/datasheet/rak7200/leds.jpg"